ajratnam/ctf_nc/README.md

 1. Place your CTF challenge files in the `src` folder.
 These files will be copied to `/challenge` in the container.
 Don't forget to update the flag as needed.

-2. Edit the "listen.sh" file to replace "./test" with your specific command that launches the CTF challenge.
+2. Edit the `listen.sh` file to replace `./test` with your specific command that launches the CTF challenge.

 3. Optionally, you can customize the environment by editing the "Dockerfile," "listen.sh" files.